-“We always knew we wanted to be in fashion,” says Becky Cooper with her Bec & Bridge co-founder, Bridget Yorston.
+“We always knew we wanted to be in fashion,” says Bridget Yorston, one half of fashion label Bec & Bridge.
 “We met when we were studying fashion design at UTS and became really close friends.”

 “We also have a close relationship with a lot of influencers,” she continues.
 “They have definitely played a significant role in brand exposure and growth – especially in Australia.”